 From 2010 to present Family Promise of Las Vegas has continued to expand our capacity to serve homeless families and our community.
 We recognize that our core competency is case management and helping homeless families navigate their path back to a self-sustaining future.
 By partnering with other non-profit agencies in our community we have helped families to get back to work and achieve important goals that result in their being housing ready.
 Wood Forest Bank in collaboration with our national office developed a financial management course uniquely tailored to the families we serve.
 The National Auto Body Council selected Family Promise of Las Vegas as their first partner to implement a Recycled Rides Program dedicated to donating beautiful refurbished vehicles to selected families each year.
 To date our agency has referred over 60 families to this program.

 Over the years we have grown to be more than a place to find shelter.
 By implementing housing programs that we administer, educational classes and working side by side with other non-profits that administer rental assistance we have grown to be one of Clark County’s most respected non-profit organizations.
 We are limited now only by our Day Center size and have set out to launch our dream of a larger facility that will meet the needs of the programs we administer.
 These programs bring families back into their own homes with a plan to achieve independence.
-To that end, in April, 2018, we relocated our Day Center to a temporary site at 1410 S. Maryland Pkwy., Las Vegas.
+To that end, we relocated our Day Center to 3690 E. Tropicana Ave., Las Vegas, NV 89121.
 This will be our home until we complete the construction of the new, permanent building.